 If you have close to $1000 to spend on a microphone, these are in my opinion some of the best options!
 I’ve personally used all of these microphones and can attest to their quality.

 This microphone is shockingly small but it packs a punch sonically!
 It’s the little brother to the more popular TLM 103, but I actually prefer the sound of the TLM 102!
-It has a very balanced frequency response that reminds me of my U87.
+It has a very balanced frequency response that reminds me of the U87.
 If your heart is set on Neumann, this is a great way to get that classic Neumann sound at a fraction of the price!

-I hope you’ve enjoyed my personal picks for microphones under $1000!
+I hope you’ve enjoyed my personal picks for microphones under $1000 (and a few high options)!
 Of course every voice is different so these microphones may not work for you.
 I suggest trying them out before purchasing if you can.
 If you’re unable to try them out, make sure the company you’re purchasing from has a return policy enabling you to return your purchase if the mic doesn’t work out for you.
 Also some of you may have the budget for a much higher microphone.
 You can certainly go for the gusto and go well beyond $1000 when it comes to microphones (as I’ve done).
 But understand once you get into a certain league of microphones, the rest of your recording chain has to be up to par in order to achieve the full intended potential of the mic's sound.
 That means your room needs to be acoustically treated, your microphone preamp should be top notch, any other complimentary gear in your signal chain should be top notch (such as compressors, etc), and the audio converters in your interface should be top notch.
 To start, I’d definitely recommend staying under $1000 for your first microphone and then slowly upgrading every piece of recording your chain as you go.
 Take your time and enjoy the process!
 I’ll provide more info on other quality choices for your recording chain in future blogs.
 Hope that helps!
 Thanks for reading and happy creating! -Tone